 - Partial or full completion of the IGETC does not guarantee admission to Vanguard University.
 Students may be approved for admission after an application for admission has been filed with the Office of Admissions at Vanguard.

 Transfers From non-Regionally Accredited Colleges

-Coursework from Accrediting Association of Bible Colleges (AABC), and Transnational Association of Christian Colleges and Schools (TRACCS) member institutions.
+Coursework from Association of Biblical Higher Education (ABHE) and Transnational Association of Christian Colleges and Schools (TRACCS) member institutions.

 - Credits will be evaluated and accepted on a case-by-case basis.
 The maximum number of units accepted from these institutions is 60 semester units .

 Youth With A Mission (YWAM) Discipleship Training School.